 Join us on social media April 5th for International OCNDS Awareness Day.

-Why did we choose April 5th for our annual awareness day?
 On April 5, 2016, 5 years ago, the first paper was published describing a brand new syndrome called Okur-Chung Neurodevelopmental Syndrome, also known as OCNDS.
 Initially, there were 5 children identified in the paper with OCNDS.
 Families searching for years finally had an answer, a diagnosis for the symptoms that plagued their loved one.
 Today, more than 160 individuals have been diagnosed with OCNDS.

 Currently, when someone receives an OCNDS diagnosis they are told there is no treatment or cure.
 This is changing.
 OCNDS families are not only taking a seat at the table, providing real-life perspectives that are helping to shape the development of new treatments and therapies, they are the DRIVING FORCE behind OCNDS rare disease research.

 Someone once said that “Nothing about Rare Disease is simple – not the diagnosis, not the daily care, not the long term.”
 On April 5th, we ask you to Stand with Us on this journey.
-To Stand with Us, wear green or blue and tag us in your photos.

 Final Total of Giving Tuesday

-On December 1, 2020, the world was united by Giving Tuesday, a global day of giving.
-We launched our Gift of Hope Campaign for Giving Tuesday.
+.
 Thank you to our donors and supporters, our Gift of Hope Campaign for Giving Tuesday was a huge success.
 We raised a total of $60,025.59 from Facebook, Instagram, online donations and mail-in donations.
 Facebook matched $226 in donations for our Gift of Hope fundraiser.
-Joan and Charlie Davis generously matched all donations made to the foundation for Giving Tuesday for a grand total of $120,051.18.
+Joan and Charlie Davis generously

 PAB & Needs Assessment Survey

-We are excited to introduce our inaugural Parent Advisory Board (“PAB”).
+(“PAB”).
 The PAB consists of 10 passionate parents from around the globe, representing the United Kingdom, the United States, Australia, Canada, and Austria.

 Our Parent Advisory Board advises our Board of Directors, brainstorms ideas, and shares insights from the parent perspective related to OCNDS.
 Their Commitment: 1 year commitment with one year option to extend, Meeting Virtual Calls – 1 hour per month and 5 hours a month minimum for PAB projects.
 This group is extremely motivated and already completed their first project – an online Needs Assessment Survey for our community that will shape research and the direction of our foundation for years to come.